ChrisNSki/webshorts/README.md

 }
 ```

-> **Note:** Default styles are included automatically.
-Upcoming releases will allow you to override any part of the dialog with your own classes.
+> **Quick Notes**
 >
-> **Config Loading:** For production builds, it's recommended to import and pass the config as a prop rather than relying on auto-loading.
+> - Default styles are included automatically, but can be overridden.
+> - The config must be included!

+---

+At this point the install can be used as is, and managed from the webshorts config if you are using global shortcuts only.

+For page specific shortcuts, it's recommended to continue to step 3 and use Shortcut Listeners.

+---

-### 3. Add page-specific shortcuts
+### Adding page-specific shortcuts

+When you want to add a shortcut that is page specific, you can do it in the config, or add a shortcut listener to the page/component the shortcut applies to.

 ```jsx
 import { ShortcutListener } from '@chrisnski/webshorts';